 The origin of the Gotland sheep is the Gute sheep.
 Gute sheep is a very old breed with a rustic fleece.
 I will cover the Gute sheep in more detail in a later post.
 In the 1920’s a program started to develop a breed that was good for meat and skins.
 The new breed was originally called Pälsfår (Fur sheep) to emphasize the use of the skins but was later changed to Gotland sheep to accommodate to a more international audience.

 Today the Gotland sheep is the most common breed in Sweden.
-In 2018 there were 520 registered flocks of Gotland sheep with around 18000 ewes.
+In 2018 there were 520 registered flocks of Gotland sheep with around 18000 lambing ewes according to the Swedish sheep breeders’ association.

 The breeding standards Gotland sheep include standards for meat production and skin quality.
 The goals for wool characteristics are primarily set for skin quality.